How to Break Habits of Harshness: Try Slow, Low, & Listen Next Time

 overwhelmed mom

-Invest just 10 minutes a day just four days with this mini-course that blends brain science, Biblical insight, and practical “slow, low, and listen” strategies for daily life.
-Your heart and mind can find a new path to connection with your kids.
+Transform your approach in just 10 minutes a day for four days with this mini-course.
+Blend brain science, biblical wisdom, and “slow, low, and listen” strategies to foster a safer connection with your children.

 Sign Up for Mini-Course